DanielJohnston/techtest-tic-tac-toe/README.md

 The development priorities and completion status are:

 - [x] Initial setup and feature test
-- [ ] Decide on representation of the game board
+- [x] Decide on representation of the game board
 - [ ] Creation of working tic tac toe
 - [ ] Refactoring the game into a cleaner structure
 - [ ] Extra functionality

 In terms of representation, there are some physical characteristics of the game that are useful to enforce in the structure of the model.
-Specifically, each slot in the board occupies a unique position in physical space, the slots form a complete grid of (usually) 3 across and down and no more, and each slot can only be empty, O or X. The #board method should return a representation of the board that's complete enough for a UI or command line user to understand which slots are which, and whether each of them is blank, X or O. Initially, an array with a subarray for each row appears sensible.
+Specifically, each field in the board occupies a unique position in physical space, the fields form a complete grid of (usually) 3 across and down and no more, and each field can only be empty, O or X. The #board method should return a representation of the board that's complete enough for a UI or command line user to understand which fields are which, and whether each of them is blank, X or O. Initially, an array with a subarray for each row appears sensible.